 - Your DSLR, nothing specific is required, although we do have a list of recommended gear.

 - Lenses – Extreme wide angle is recommended (16-35 range on full frame or 10-20 range on a cropped sensor), a mid range zoom, and a telephoto of at least 200mm.
+If the workshop includes night photography you will want to take a look at our list of recommended gear for night photography.

 - Filters – A circular polarizer is the only requirement, but we recommend neutral density filters (10 or 6 stops).